-UBS plans to make changes to the Investment Bank that will be effective 1 January 2020: Corporate Client Solutions (CCS) and Investor Client Services (ICS) will be renamed Global Banking and Global Markets, respectively.
-Global Banking will adopt a global coverage model and will deploy its deep global industry expertise to meet the needs of its most important clients.
-Global Markets will combine Equities and Foreign Exchange, Rates and Credit, and will introduce three product verticals (Execution & Platform, Derivatives & Solutions, and Financing).
-Research and Evidence Lab Innovations will continue to be a critical part of the Investment Bank's advisory and content offering."
+UBS made changes to the Investment Bank effective 1 January 2020: Corporate Client Solutions (CCS) and Investor Client Services (ICS) were renamed Global Banking and Global Markets, respectively.
+Global Banking adopted a global coverage model and will deploy its deep global industry expertise to meet the needs of its most important clients.
+Global Markets combined Equities and Foreign Exchange, Rates and Credit, and is introducing three product verticals (Execution & Platform, Derivatives & Solutions, and Financing).
+Research and Evidence Lab Innovations continues to be a critical part of the Investment Bank's advisory and content offering."